External Letters of Evaluation

 • Reviewers should be leaders and respected colleagues in the disciplinary or professional field.

 • Avoid reviewers with close relationships to the candidate.
-The following relationships should be considered disqualifying: dissertation advisor or member of doctoral committee; former departmental colleague; research collaborator within the review period; co-author within the review period; former undergraduate teacher or mentor; faculty member who taught in a graduate program from which candidate received an advanced degree; former UO faculty who taught at UO in the past 10 years.
-Close personal relationships are also problematic.
-Many other professional relationships are acceptable, but prospective reviewers who express concern about their ability to present an unbiased evaluation or are uncomfortable playing the role of an evaluator should be excused.
+The following relationships should be considered disqualifying: dissertation advisor or member of doctoral committee; former departmental colleague within the last ten years; collaborator within the review period; former informal or formal mentor or advisor.
+No more than two external reviewers can overlap with the reviewers for the candidate’s previous promotion review.
+Close personal relationships are also disqualifying.
+Many other professional relationships are acceptable, but prospective reviewers who express concern about their ability to present an unbiased review or are uncomfortable playing the role of a reviewer should be excused.

-• It occasionally occurs that a letter is submitted and upon reviewing the letter the head, committee, or dean recognizes it as having one of the above conflicted relationships.
+• Occasionally the head, committee, or dean recognizes a submitted letter as having one of the above conflicting relationships.
 In these cases, letters from reviewers who are too close to the candidate should be disqualified.
 Do not remove them from the dossier but mark them clearly as disqualified, and do not consider them in your review.

 SOLICITATION OF EXTERNAL REVIEWERS